autocontracts/permissioned-blocks/README.md

 # Permissioned Blocks - Bringing Privacy to Public Blockchains

-The white paper (still in progress) that details the engineering design decisions behind the prototype shown in the following demo video:

 [White Paper - Permissioned Blocks](https://github.com/autocontracts/permissioned-blocks/blob/master/whitepaper.md)

+The white paper above details the engineering design decisions for Permissioned Blocks.
+You can view a working demonstration of this technology in the following demo video, or you can install and run the demo with the instructions below.

 [![Demo](images/video-thumbnail.png)](https://www.youtube.com/watch?v=Zt9DIopmzbA)
 <br>